Quarkblue/Quarkblue/README.md

 - 👋 Hi, I’m @Quarkblue
 - 👀 I’m interested in Software development and backend programming
-- 🌱 I’m currently learning javascript and C++
+- 🌱 I’m currently learning javascript,C++ and python
-- 💞️ I’m looking to collaborate on any projects that don't include me doing designing and UI/UX
+- 💞️ I’m looking to collaborate on any type of projects that require software or backend development
 - 📫 Reaching me is just an email away (d.s.c.r.3012@gmail.com)

 <!---